cabforum/smime/SBR.md

 By issuing the Certificate, the CA represents that it followed the procedure set forth in its CP and/or CPS to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

-CAs SHALL NOT include an Mailbox Address in a Mailbox Field except as verified in accordance with [Section 3.2.2](#322-validation-of-mailbox-authorization-or-control)
+CAs SHALL NOT include a Mailbox Address in a Mailbox Field except as verified in accordance with [Section 3.2.2](#322-validation-of-mailbox-authorization-or-control)

 Subject attributes SHALL NOT contain only metadata such as '.', '-', and ' ' (i.e., space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.